trychlos/pwix-tolert/README.md

     ![info](/maintainer/png/info.png)

 These four methods use the corresponding Bootstrap color codes as a colored background of the tolert.

+- `tlTolert.pull()`

+    Erase the oldest message.

+    Note: the oldest message is automatically erased after the configured timeout.
+This method is defined for tests purposes.

 ### Blaze components